ShiraWild/AI-Trends-Analysis/README.md

 This project was developed with the assistance of AI language models - **ChatGPT** (by OpenAI) and **Claude** (by Anthropic) for providing guidance and support in code writing and structuring.

+## Research Accessibility

+We aim to make this research accessible and useful to researchers and the broader community.
+To facilitate this, we have:
+- Provided **open-access data and visualizations** via Google Drive.
+- Structured the code and datasets to be **easily reproducible**.
+- Included **detailed documentation** to help researchers understand and utilize our findings.

+There are still many unexplored directions and opportunities for further research in this area.
+We welcome collaboration and are open to sharing insights and working together on future projects.